Image relevance check

 Texture check

-Pause before adding more heat or liquid.
-Use this cue from the method first: Roast for 20-25 minutes, flipping halfway, until the pork is charred on the edges and cooked through.
+Check this step before adding heat or liquid: Roast for 20-25 minutes, flipping halfway, until the pork is charred on the edges and cooked through.

 Timing check